2dav/crabgrind/README.md

 No

 ### License
-`crabgrind` is distributed under the same license terms as the `Valgrind` which is GPL version 2.
+`crabgrind` is distributed under the same license terms as the `Valgrind` that is GPL version 2.